 There are billboard ads, radio spots and television commercials telling folk to come to Canada.
 Everywhere you went, you were hit in the face with an invitation to immigrate to Canada where you could make a better life for your family.
 My dad goes to Canada House on a day when he feels particularly vulnerable because of the erratic employment situation in Scotland, especially for Catholics.
 He wants to ask some simple questions about Canada, but before he can ask anyone anything, a man comes out from the back of the room and tells my father to step behind a curtain and take off his shirt so that they can take a chest X-ray.
 The Canada House representative then rolls a map of Canada in front of my father and asks him where he wants to live and what sort of work he would like to do.

 “Wait a minute!
 Wait a minute, Sonny Jim!
 I’m only wantin’ tae fun oot aboot this place.
 I’m no ready tae go th’ day, like!”

 Despite these protests delivered in his thick Glaswegian bur, the irony isn’t lost on my father.
 Scotland has no place for him.
-There is no work in his home country while this expansive country called Canada is spreading herself before him like a Proverbs’ bride offering him hope, prosperity and a future that has always been denied him in Scotland.
+There is no work in his home country while this expansive country called Canada is spreading herself before him like an eager mistress and offering him hope, prosperity and a future that has always been denied him in Scotland.
 It doesn’t take my parents long to decide to give Canada a chance.
-The Canadian government pays our plane fares across the Atlantic, and we are off to Canada to begin a new life as a young family – my parents, Cissy and I.
+The Canadian government pays their plane fares across the Atlantic, and we are off to Canada to begin a new life as a young family – my parents, Sissy and I. We’re away.